-Higher education for refugees also had sceptics who believed it caused character problems.
-Reminiscent of colonial concerns about urban Africans, a concern often voiced in connection with the 1967 conference was that qualified individual refugees tended to congregate in urban areas, where they often faced difficulties integrating into host societies and found themselves confronted with unemployment, quite against their expectations and the grandiloquent rhetoric surrounding refuge higher education.
+Higher education for refugees also had skeptics who believed it caused character problems.
+Reminiscent of colonial concerns about urban Africans, a concern often voiced in connection with the 1967 conference, was that qualified refugees tended to congregate in urban areas, where they often faced difficulties integrating into host societies and found themselves confronted with unemployment.
+This perception contrasted starkly with the students’ own expectations and the idealistic rhetoric surrounding refugee higher education.
 The 1967 conference report concluded that this “relatively small group constitutes a far more difficult problem than the large masses of rural refugees.”
-It judged the “band of professional refugee travelers” rather harshly: “These refugees tend to feel frustrated, become over-demanding, over-sensitive to criticism and difficult in their behaviour.”
-Cato Aall underscored the importance of timely intervention by employing the arresting comparison of military surgery in times of atomic warfare with refugees.
-Just as it was essential to act quickly to start the healing process before the effects of radiation set in, refugees had to be helped swiftly, before they show “either apathy or a reckless attitude that ‘the world owes me a living’.”
+It judged the “band of professional refugee travelers” rather harshly.
+The report concluded that “These refugees tend to feel frustrated, become over-demanding, over-sensitive to criticism and difficult in their behavior.”
+Cato Aall underscored the importance of timely intervention with his striking comparison of refugees with nuclear radiation.
+Just as it was essential to act quickly to start the healing process before the effects of radiation set in, refugees had to be helped swiftly before they show “either apathy or a reckless attitude that ‘the world owes me a living.’”
 According to Aall, refugees “suffer[ed] under radiation […] experienced as general hostility and constraint.”
-Thus, the only way to avoid problems with prospective refugee students and educated refugees was to place them in a course of study or employment without prolonged periods of uncertainty and waithood.
+Thus, the only way to avoid problems with prospective refugee students and educated refugees was to place them in study or employment without prolonged periods of uncertainty and “waithood.”

-Of course, plans for refugee higher education and manpower were not made in isolation but in a wider African education and development context, shaped by international actors in the field of education and humanitarian assistance.
-As a paper titled “Education for African Refugees” reminded the delegates:
+Of course, plans for refugee higher education and manpower were not made in isolation but in a wider African education and development context.
+They were shaped by international actors in education and humanitarian assistance.
+A paper titled Education for African Refugees reminded the delegates:

 One cannot hope to create an ideal world for young refugees.
 Efforts must be aimed at having refugees on the same footing as nationals.
 This may admittedly be insufficient, but what would then be at stake, would not be a refugee [underlined in original] problem but a wider one of development for the African countries.

 The paper went on to differentiate between general problems of education across the continent, such as “lack of economic resources and facilities, how to orient curriculae [sic] and public education to serve both the legitimate aspirations of people and the demands of developing economies,” and those that were deemed applicable to the refugee population, among which are “psychological and practical uprooting, concentration of refugees in badly equipped areas, extreme poverty, language, employment on completion of studies.”
-While refugees in 1967 were vulnerable to a whole host of factors that would negatively impact their possibilities of obtaining education, many of the issues deemed “peculiar to the refugees” were ones that affected broad sections of the populations in the recently independent states, to which many of the refugees fled.
-Thus, on the one hand, educated refugee elites were desirable as prospective agents of development for their home regions, while on the other hand they were undesirable as temporary (or potentially permanent) non-national elites taking up valuable positions in fragile labor markets.
+While refugees in 1967 were vulnerable to a host of factors that would negatively impact their possibilities of obtaining education, many of the issues deemed “peculiar to the refugees” affected broad sections of the populations in the recently independent states, to which many refugees fled.
+Thus, on the one hand, educated refugee elites were desirable as prospective agents of development for their home regions, while on the other hand, they were undesirable as temporary (or potentially permanent) non-national elites taking up valuable positions in fragile labor markets.

-Despite the challenges above, the consensus among practitioners in the late 1960s is reflected in a paper written in preparation for the 1967 conferences which surmised: “So long as the refugee situation continues, it is vitally important to continue to provide educational assistance to refugees.”
+Despite the challenges, the consensus among practitioners in the late 1960s is reflected in a paper written in preparation for the 1967 conferences, which surmised: “So long as the refugee situation continues, it is vitally important to continue to provide educational assistance to refugees.”

 Conclusion